apache/dolphinscheduler/docs/docs/en/about/glossary.md

 **Task instance**: The task instance is the instantiation of the task node in the process definition, which identifies the specific task

-**Task type**: Currently supports SHELL, SQL, SUB_PROCESS (sub-process), PROCEDURE, MR, SPARK, PYTHON, DEPENDENT ( depends), and plans to support dynamic plug-in expansion, note: **SUB_PROCESS**  need relation with another workflow definition which also a separate process definition that can be started and executed separately
+**Task type**: Currently supports SHELL, SQL, SUB_WORKFLOW, PROCEDURE, MR, SPARK, PYTHON, DEPENDENT ( depends), and plans to support dynamic plug-in expansion, note: **SUB_WORKFLOW**  need relation with another workflow definition which also a separate process definition that can be started and executed separately

 **Scheduling method**: The system supports scheduled scheduling and manual scheduling based on cron expressions.
 Command